Does Your Prison Record Mean No Contact With Your Children?

-When you meet with your family law attorney in Seattle, be sure to brief him or her on the following:
+When you meet with your child custody attorney in Seattle, be sure to brief him or her on the following: